Skip to main content Skip to navigation

 This Mobile and Remote Working Policy is a sub-policy of the University’s Information Security Policy (IS01).

-It sets out the additional principles, expectations and requirements relating to the use of mobile computing devices and other computing devices which are not located on University premises when these devices are used to access University information assets with a classification of protected or above.
+It sets out the additional principles, expectations and requirements relating to the use of mobile computing devices and other computing devices which are not located on University premises when these devices are used to access University information assets with a classification of internal or above.

 While recognising the benefits to the University (and its members) of permitting the use of mobile devices and working away from the office, the University also needs to consider the unique information security challenges and risks which will necessarily result from adopting these permissive approaches.
 In particular, the University must ensure that any processing of personal data remains compliant with the Data Protection Act.